 What is emergency contraception (EC)?

 Emergency contraception (EC) helps to prevent pregnancy after unprotected sex or failed birth control.
+A broken condom is an example of failed birth control.
 EC does not protect against sexually transmitted infections (STIs).
 EC does not cause an abortion or miscarriage if you are already pregnant.
 It only prevents a pregnancy from happening in the first place.

 Emergency contraception should not be used as your regular birth control method, as it is less effective than regular contraceptive methods.